-Students have the opportunity to use their computers in both classes and computer labs.
+Students have the opportunity to use computers and iPads in both classrooms and computer labs.
 All Prep to Year 6 classrooms have interactive whiteboards.
 All classroom teachers are supplied with laptop computers and all of the shared learning spaces have wireless connectivity installed to support ready access to the internet.